 Some people believe that in addition to looking like a yacht – ie, a beautiful medium-sized boat with sails and lots of varnish – you must also be paying someone else for maintenance in order to call your boat a yacht.

 This is a bit silly, because if you’re really into boating, you’ll probably want to do some, if not all, of the maintenance yourself.
 Owning a boat or yacht doesn’t have to be solely about getting it onto the water; it can be about cleaning your cabin in the warm afternoon sun while basking in your neighbours’ envy.

 Perhaps the pressure of the boat vs yacht snobbery is too much (or too frivolous) of a worry for you.
 After all, one of the best reasons to purchase a sea-vessel is to have the opportunity to relax on the endless ocean.
 If you don’t want to explain to your friends whether you’re inviting them aboard your ‘yacht’ or your ‘boat’, why not consider calling it a skiff, canoe, launch, scow, trimaran or catamaran?
-Whatever vessel you call yourself captain of, if you take care of it with the best supplies from proper boat chandlers, someone just might refer to it as a yacht.
+Whatever vessel you call yourself captain of, you should take care of it with the best marine supplies and chandlery online from Offshore Supply, someone just might refer to it as a yacht.